threatexpress/procdot_sandbox/readme.md

 Quick Malware Analysis Toolkit.
 This repository contains quick setup notes to setup a malware analysis sandbox using a variety of tools and uses ProcDot to perform the analysis.

+These instructions are very highlevel.
+You will need to adjust to work in your lab.

 [ProcDot](http://www.procdot.com/)

 ## Requirements

+- Target OS (Windows 10/7)
 - graphviz - http://www.graphviz.org/
 - ProcDOT - http://www.procdot.com/
 - WinPcap - https://www.winpcap.org/